Faculty Writing Services

 Faculty members interested in undergoing training for the Writing Across the Curriculum program should contact Dr. Erika Scheurer, Director of the Writing Across the Curriculum Program, for more information.

-The Center for Faculty Development collaborates with St. Thomas' Grants and Research Office to provide occasional workshops on grant-seeking and grant writing, such as workshops on NEH and NSA grants.
+The Center for Faculty Development collaborates with St. Thomas' Office of Sponsored Programs, IRB, and the Development Office's Corporate and Foundation Relations to provide workshops on grant-seeking and grant writing.

 We also offer annual information sessions for faculty preparing to submit internal Faculty Development grants such as the Sabbatical Leave and Research Grants.
-Information sessions are announced on our web site and in email.
+Information sessions are announced on our website, in Synergia, and by email.

-Sabbatical Prep: An information session offered annually in late August with members of the Faculty Development Committee on hand to offer tips and answer questions about Sabbatical Grant and Sabbatical Assistance Grant applications.
+Sabbatical Prep: An information session, offered annually in late August with members of the Faculty Development Committee, offers tips and answers questions about Sabbatical Leave and Sabbatical Assistance Grant applications.

-Research Grant: An information session, offered in late Fall semester, provides tips for faculty preparing a Research Grant.
-Members of the Faculty Development committee faciluitate the session and are available to answer questions about the Research Grant, eligibility, and the application process.
+Research Grant: An information session, offered in late Fall or J-term, provides tips for faculty preparing a Research Grant.
+Members of the Faculty Development committee facilitate the session and are available to answer questions about the Research Grant, eligibility, and the application process.

 Publishing Scholarly Work